Choosing A Real Estate Firm To Work For

 Is this a “party office”?
 If so, what types of gatherings are involved?
 Is there an office sports team or event?
 Charity drive?

 We support several charities and organize several “hot dog” events, pot luck lunches and other community fundraising events.
-We have a company golf tournament, Christmas party each year.
+We have also entered a running / walking team in the annual TC10k run and the CIBC Run For the Cure for the past several years.
+Participation in events is entirely optional - but are always a good time!
+We oftern organize a variety of social events throughout the year including bowling, pub nights and family picnics and host a company golf tournament and Christmas party each year.
 There are no required social fees and our Christmas Party is free.

 Financial Commission Split